jb1361/raspsat/README.md

 ![Add Interpreter](./assets/images/enter-ssh-intepreter-details.png)

+* Repeat this for the other pi
 * You will now have an interpreter to run on either of the pi's.
-You can alternatively use the local virtual environment then deploy and install required packages on the pi's

 ### Setting Up Deployment
 * Go to `File -> Settings -> Build, Execution, Deployment -> Deployment`